Powerlearnproject/se-assignment-day-2-git-and-github-rawbil/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/8wgCKhpZ)
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=19306531&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
-Sure!
-Here's your assignment formatted with the questions as section headings in Markdown style — ready for use in a README or document:

----

 # Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 Version control systems (VCS) manage changes to source code over time.
 Git is a distributed VCS where every developer has a complete history of the project locally.
 This allows for independent development, full change history, and easy collaboration.